sudmantlab/DuplexSequencingPipeline/README.md

-# conplastic_strains
+# duplex sequencing  pipeline
-Note: the duplex pipeline was developed by the Kennedy Lab at the University of Washington, Seattle.
-We git cloned the available version at the time and altered the original Snakefile such that it took as input a bam file.
+This repo is a branch off of the pipeline developed by the Kennedy Lab at the University of Washington, Seattle.
+It has been modified to accept bam files.